McKenzie River fishing guide

 guide throughout the calendar year, in addition to teaching credit PAC fishing

-classes at Oregon State University (Go Beavers!), where he has done so for the
+classes at Oregon State University (Go Beavers!), where he did so for the

 Always asked to pick favorite local fishing waters, Michael would have to choose